It feels right to say that content marketing is a strategy because it seems to have all of the right answers for organization-wide challenges.

 Branding has one drawback.
 It’s expensive as hell.
 Creating a commercial, radio spot, or magazine ad requires the assistance of the creative elite ensconced in agencies.
 Like runway models, you pay a king’s ransom to get access to them.

-One more issue – unfortunately you can’t show your commercial once and call it quits.
-You need to show one commercial hundreds of times to the same person.
+One more issue – unfortunately, you can’t show your commercial once and call it quits.
+You need to show one commercial a hundred times to the same person.
 This takes hundreds of millions of dollars every year to pull off.

 This is why most business owners head for the exits when someone starts talking about branding.
 They don’t have the stomach or the wallet for traditional branding tools like TV, radio, magazine spreads, or PR.